GoogleCloudPlatform/community/tutorials/cloud-functions-cloudbuild/index.md

 ## Introduction

-This tutorial demonstrates how to create a Cloud Function with [Cloud Build](https://cloud.google.com/cloud-build).
+This tutorial demonstrates how to create and deploy a Cloud Function with [Cloud Build](https://cloud.google.com/cloud-build).

 ## Objectives